ianb/intra-game/README.md

 ## What's with the update stream?

+If you look at the code you'll notice that the only real mutable structure is a stream of updates.
+There are "views" of the current state of the game given all the updates, but all edits are new updates added to the stream.

 I find it's easier to work with and debug the system if the whole things is one long list of updates:

 1. You get a chance to see all the changes; the changes become concrete saved objects.
 You don't just have to use lots of console.log statements and try to figure out how state updates.